 Reader Alert: This tutorial is for general knowledge only.
-The Microsoft Word protection features shown below are not “hacker proof” and should not be relied upon to protect sensitive or classified documents.
+Microsoft Word’s basic protection features are not “hacker proof” and should not be relied upon to protect sensitive or classified documents.

-2. Select Protect Document in the Backstage view.
+- Select the Info tab in the Backstage view.

-5. Select the drop-down arrow in the Editing restrictions section.
+- Select the menu arrow in the Editing restrictions section.

 - The Comments option allows other Word users to leave comments but not to use the Track Changes editing tools.